Refractive Lens Exchange in Portland, OR

-Age-related farsightedness, also called presbyopia, is an inevitable side-effect of aging.
+Age-related farsightedness, also called presbyopia, is an inevitable side effect of aging.
 It results from the stiffening of the natural lens in your eye as you get older.

 Presbyopia is the reason why you need reading glasses in your forties.
-As your lens loses flexibility, it loses the ability to focus on objects close to your eyes.
+As your lens loses flexibility, it becomes less able to focus on objects close to your eyes.
+It becomes stuck in a farsighted position.
+Therefore, you need reading glasses to compensate for your inability to focus up-close.

 This stiffening of your natural lens is an unavoidable aspect of getting older.
 But that does not mean you need to wear reading glasses for the rest of your life.
+Refractive lens exchange can restore your vision to clear eyesight after presbyopia has affected your lenses.

 During refractive lens exchange, your surgeon removes your natural lens.
 They do this by first making an incision in your cornea, the outer layer of your eye.